ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 </CodeBlock>

 :::caution
-Make sure that the versions in your `Podfile` and `package.json` match!
-Otherwise you could run into errors.
+To avoid errors, make sure that the versions in your `Podfile` and `package.json` match!
 :::

-After installing the dependency inject the Plugin to the Portal's [bridge](https://capacitorjs.com/blog/how-capacitor-works#native-bridge).
+After installing the dependency, inject the Plugin into the Portal's [bridge](https://capacitorjs.com/blog/how-capacitor-works#native-bridge).
 You can do this in the [viewDidLoad](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) function.

 ```swift
 override func viewDidLoad() {